peteroupc/peteroupc.github.io/bernreq.md

     - Does not use floating-point arithmetic or make direct use of square root or transcendental functions.
     - Should not use rational arithmetic or increasingly complex approximations, except as a last resort.

     See also Flajolet et al., "On Buffon machines and numbers", 2010.
 There are many ways to describe the irrational probability or factory function.
-I seek references to papers or books that describe irrational constants or factory functions in any of the following ways:
+References are sought to papers or books that describe irrational constants or factory functions in any of the following ways:

     - For irrational constants:
         - Simple [**continued fraction**](https://peteroupc.github.io/bernoulli.html#Continued_Fractions) expansions.